Nets vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Nets vs. 76ers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Philadelphia 76ers are 10.5-point favorites heading into Game 2 of the opening round of the NBA Playoffs against the Brooklyn Nets at Wells Fargo Center on Monday, starting at 7:30 PM ET on TNT, NBCS-PH, and YES.
-The 76ers hold a 1-0 series lead.
-The point total for the matchup is 213.5.
+The Philadelphia 76ers are 4.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Brooklyn Nets at Barclays Center on Thursday, starting at 7:30 PM ET on TNT, YES2, and NBCS-PH.
+The 76ers hold a 2-0 series lead.
+The matchup has an over/under of 209.5.

 Nets vs. 76ers Odds & Info